DeNA/setup-job-workspace-action/README.md

 See [action.yml](./action.yml)

 ## How it works
-GitHub Actions runner has only one workspace directory per repository ($GITHUB_WORKSPACE).
-That path is defined by repository name, so for example the workspace path of this repository is `/home/runner/work/setup-job-workspace-action/setup-job-workspace-action` in GitHub hosted Ubuntu runner.
+GitHub Actions runner only has one workspace directory per repository ($GITHUB_WORKSPACE).
+That path is defined by the repository name, for example the workspace path of this repository is `/home/runner/work/setup-job-workspace-action/setup-job-workspace-action` in GitHub hosted Ubuntu runner.

-This action creates a new virtual workspace directory and replaces $GITHUB_WORKSPACE to symlink that target it.
-So GitHub Actions runner treats the new virtual workspace as a job workspace, if creating a new virtual workspace per job, we can realize creating a workspace per job like Jenkins.
+This action creates a new virtual workspace directory and replaces $GITHUB_WORKSPACE as symlink that target to it.
+So GitHub Actions runner treats the new virtual workspace as a job workspace, it is possible to separate workspace for each job like Jenkins by creating a virtual workspace per job.

-That hack can make in two phases and a few simple commands.
+That hack can make in two phases that have a few simple commands.

 ### Phase 1: Create virtual workspace directory and symlink before `actions/checkout`.